 Bitter Melon (Ku Gua)

 Bitter melon is a tropical fruit-like gourd that appears more like a prickly or lumpy cucumber.
 It can be eaten raw or cooked or used in tea for its health benefits.
 It contains compounds that help treat diabetes.
-The juice is often called Karela juice.
-Bitter melon is high in nutrients.
+The juice is called Karela juice and is marketed as a nutritious beverage known for its many health benefits.
+Bitter melon is very high in nutrients.

 Also Known As: Bitter Gourd, Wild Cucumber, Karela, Africa Cucumber, Balsam Pear, Ampalaya, Bitter Squash